Pressley: ‘I can’t and won’t wait my turn’

 Pressley will also need to show some fundraising chops in order to mount a strong campaign across the district’s seven communities.
 Politico reported that Pressley raised $100,000 in the first week after her announcement, an impressive start.
 The bigger test will be whether she shows continued fundraising strength in the first quarter finance report this spring.

 The real X factor in the race, however, may be less quantifiable.
-If Pressley’s ability to wow a crowd with her message of fierce progressive advocacy and opposition to Republican policies catch on, her threat to Capuano will come from being seen not just as a candidate, but as a cause.
+If Pressley’s ability to wow a crowd with her message of fierce progressive advocacy and opposition to Republican policies catches on, her threat to Capuano will come from being seen not just as a candidate, but as a cause.

 It’s the same intangible quality that saw first-time candidate Deval Patrick leapfrog a sitting attorney general who was presumed to have the inside track to the Democratic nomination for governor 14 years ago.
 Or the star power that propelled another rookie candidate, Maura Healey, past Warren Tolman, a well-liked and seasoned Democratic figure, in the 2014 primary for attorney general.